Analysis | Fox News’s Durham narrative survives the emergence of inconvenient details

 “As we first reported last night,” he said, “a bombshell filing from the Durham probe details how the Clinton campaign and their associates actively — according to, of course, John Durham — exploited Internet data mined from Trump Tower and even the Trump White House to smear Donald Trump.”
 This, he argued, was being suppressed by a “media mob” terrified of the implications — the go-to explanation from Fox hosts to transform cautious assessments of the allegations by other outlets into proof that they were trying to bury the truth.

 He quoted several lines from Durham’s filing, offering none of the qualifications that had emerged since Friday.
-He also quoted from Sussman’s response — though only the part in which it describes the Durham filing as being “irrelevant to the charged offense and are plainly intended to politicize this case, inflame media coverage and taint the jury pool.”
+He also quoted from Sussmann’s response — though only the part in which it describes the Durham filing as being “irrelevant to the charged offense and are plainly intended to politicize this case, inflame media coverage and taint the jury pool.”

-To discuss the case, Hannity interviewed two guests: former California representative Devin Nunes (for whom Kash Patel had once worked) and Fox News legal analyst Gregg Jarrett.
+To discuss the case, Hannity interviewed two guests: former California congressman Devin Nunes (for whom Patel had once worked) and Fox News legal analyst Gregg Jarrett.
 Jarrett, I will note, is not a dispassionate observer of the overlap of politics and the law; he’s written books titled, “The Russia Hoax: The Illicit Scheme to Clear Hillary Clinton and Frame Donald Trump” and “Witch Hunt: The Plot to Destroy Trump and Undo His Election.”

 It was also Jarrett who offered the more reality-detached assessment of Durham’s filing.
-He alleged that a number of laws had been broken, from defrauding the U.S. (perhaps Durham’s ultimate target) to racketeering to computer crimes.
+He alleged that a number of laws had been broken, from defrauding the United States (perhaps Durham’s ultimate target) to racketeering to computer crimes.

 Here is how he described what happened: “In this particular case, a tech company being paid by the Hillary Clinton campaign is using cyber sleuths to penetrate in an unauthorized way the servers to collect data without permission, without knowledge of Donald Trump, the Trump Organization, the Trump transition and allegedly the Trump White House.
 I mean, it’s absolutely breathtaking and stunning.”